apify/apify-docs/sources/academy/webscraping/scraping_basics_python/06_locating_elements.md

 ## Locating a single element

 Often, we want to assume in our code that a certain element exists only once.
 It's a bit tedious to work with lists when you know you're looking for a single element.
-For this purpose, Beautiful Soup offers a `.select_one()` method.
-Like `document.querySelector()` in browser DevTools, it returns just one result or none.
+For this purpose, Beautiful Soup offers the `.select_one()` method.
+Like `document.querySelector()` in browser DevTools, it returns just one result or `None`.
 Let's simplify our code!

 ```py
 import httpx